HwWobbe/Wip-Main/README.md

         - Deloitte - must divest / GaryP
     - CB verification
       - Primary
+        - exclusive -at least for elections
       - Secondary
-    - exclusive -at least for elections
+        - need both bureaux
+     - realTime versus batch will be a factor
+     - Subject ExpressConsent should be a feature

   - OnTheList.EaOn may be an effective starting point.
     - test this with
       - DfCaT - TerryP